Multi-User Holographic MIMO Surfaces: Channel Modeling and Spectral Efficiency Analysis: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec:EM_channel}, the proposed EM channel modeling for MU-HMIMOS communication systems is presented.
-Section~\ref{sec:sum_rate} presents the analytical formulas for the SE with the considered precoding schemes and a low complexity NS based ZF precoding scheme.
+In Section \ref{sec:EM_channel}, the extended EM channel modeling for MU-HMIMOS communication systems is presented.
+Section~\ref{sec:sum_rate} presents the analytical formulas for the SE with the considered precoding schemes and a low complexity NS-based ZF precoding scheme.
 Our simulation results are given in Section~\ref{sec:simu}, while the concluded remarks of the paper are drawn in Section~\ref{sec:conclusion}.